Master hexagonal architecture in Rust

 .

-If we follow our rule of thumb – that entities that change together atomically belong in the same domain – the presence of these root entities causes everything to belong in the same domain.
+If we follow our rule of thumb – that entities that change together atomically belong in the same domain – the presence of master records causes everything to belong in the same domain.
 If you delete a User

-, and require synchronous deletion of all owned entities, everything must be deleted in the same, atomic operation.
+, and require synchronous deletion of related entities, everything must be deleted in the same, atomic operation.

 Isn't this the same as having no domain boundaries at all?